KieranBest/Final-Year-Project/README.md

 # Creating a Responsive and Dynamic Piano Education Tool

 A project to teach users to how to read and play sheet music on a piano.

-## Features include:
+## Features include

 - Keeping score on whether the user is hitting the note on time or not
 - Adjusting the speed and difficulty based on the score
 - Collect user data from the users input